Larkin scores 2 in Red Wings’ 3-2 OT win over Sabres

 Larkin skated off the bench to score his 17th on Robby Fabbri’s feed from behind the net, tying the score at 2-2 with 6:32 left in regulation.

-Moritz Seider set up Namestnikov on a 2-on-1 at 10:41 of the third.
+While the Red Wings were killing the penalty for a failed challenge of Skinner’s goal, Moritz Seider set up Namestnikov on a 2-on-1 at 10:41 of the third.
 It was Namestnikov’s 11th goal and Seider’s team-leading 22nd assist.

+“I thought that was the best third period we’ve played in a long time,” Larkin said.

 The Sabres went ahead 9:56 into the opening period when Jokiharju scored his second of the season on a snap shot from the left circle that went over the glove of Nedeljkovic, who was screened by two teammates and Buffalo’s Alex Tuch.

 Skinner scored his team-leading 14th goal at 9:41 of the third period.
-Red Wings coach Jeff Flashill challenged that there was goaltender interference on the play, but the goal was upheld on replay.
+Blashill challenged that there was goaltender interference on the play, but the goal was upheld on replay.

+“I thought it was close enough that the goal could come off the board,” Blashill said.
+“But we have guys on the ice who are capable of scoring short-handed goals.
+It’s huge to score a shorty.
+It was a big moment.
+And I thought it gave us a ton of energy.”

+Skinner lamented that the Sabres “had the lead, we had a power play, and we have to find a way to close those games out.”

 All-Star Rasmus Dahlin recorded his team-leading 17th assist on Jokiharju’s goal.

-Tuch appeared to boost Buffalo’s lead in the second period when he beat Nedelikovic on the rush, but Blashill challenged the goal and video replay determined Tuch was offside.
+Tuch appeared to boost Buffalo’s lead in the second period when he beat Nedeljkovic on the rush, but Blashill challenged the goal and video replay determined Tuch was offside.

-Nedelikovoic stopped Tuch on a breakaway with three minutes remaining in the third.
+Nedeljkovic stopped Tuch on a breakaway with three minutes remaining in the third.

 SNOW SHOWS